 But this chart depicts the AVERAGE life expectancy from birth, which was historically low because infant and child mortality rates used to be horrifically high.

 Research into child mortality over the ages suggests that in the 16th century, approximately 25% of children would die within their first year and approximately 50% would die before the age of 16.
 However, even back in the 16th century, if a woman lived until adulthood, she was expected to live until her 60s or even 70s – beyond menopause!

 Given these figures, it’s entirely possible that a 16th century women could have given birth to two children, one who died at the age of one, while the other lived until the age of 70.
 In this case, the average life-span of the woman’s children would be 35.5.

 The potential to live beyond menopause is not a modern phenomenon.
-It’s just that once infant and child mortality rates could be lowered (through improved sanitation and nutrition, more educated female populations, fewer teenage pregnancies, increased awareness of child safety and the outlawing of child labor and the impact of modern medicine), the potential to live beyond our reproductive years became more apparent on charts such as the one above.
+It’s just that once infant and child mortality rates could be lowered (through improved sanitation and nutrition, more educated female populations, fewer teenage pregnancies, increased awareness of child safety, the outlawing of child labor and the impact of modern medicine), the potential to live beyond our reproductive years became more apparent on charts such as the one above.

 The pattern of high infant and child mortality rates bringing down the average life expectancy from birth can be seen among contemporary hunter gatherer societies that do not have access to modern sanitation and medicine.
 However, even among people who survive childhood in these societies “the effective end of human life course under traditional conditions seems to be just after age 70 years.”